rakurtz/AoC-2024/README.md

 # Advent of Code 2024
-This year i am doing in in Typescript.
+This year i am doing it in Typescript.

 Each file is run independently via `tsx ./day-file.ts` in a local terminal.
 Make sure you have node.js installed.